-Provides a flexible categorization feature that allows to hierarchically organize pages using their topics as main criteria while avoiding content duplication issues.
+Provides a flexible categorization feature that allows to hierarchically organize pages to use their topics as main criteria while avoiding content duplication issues.

 Provides text-based navigation with menu & breadcrumbs with customizable anchor text & rel nofollow attribute, linking directly to each relevant page.

-Allows to manage internal search results to avoid content duplication issues & configure sitelinks search box.
+Allows managing internal search results to avoid content duplication issues & configure sitelinks search box.

 Allows to personalize & optimize the title tags of each page & additionally set rules to automatize their generation by using patterns.

 Allows to personalize & optimize the meta descriptions of each page & set rules to automatize them.

 Includes & allows to personalize relevant & descriptive heading tags (H1, H2, H3, etc.) for each page.

 Provides features or extensions to use Schema.org markup when relevant & show rich snippets for the supported content types.

 Allows to personalize & add relevant an ALT description to images.

 Allows adding relevant captions & transcriptions to videos (and use an HTML5 video player instead of a Flash one).